Malaysia to go to polls on Nov. 19 | Politics

 - Malaysia

 Malaysia will hold a general election on Nov.
-19, its election commission said on Thursday, in a contest that the ruling graft-tainted party hopes would strengthen its hold on power.
+19, its election commission said on Thursday, in a contest that the ruling graft-tainted party hopes will strengthen its hold on power.

-Prime Minister Ismail Sabri Yaakob dissolved parliament on Oct.
-10th and called for snap polls, saying an election would end years of political instability.
-Candidates will have to file their nomination to be a lawmaker on Nov.
-5, commission chairman Abdul Ghani Salleh told a news conference.
+The United Malays National Organisation (UMNO) may have the edge in next month's election as the opposition is in disarray, and as turnout is expected to be lower due to voter apathy and the ongoing monsoon season, analysts say.
+Voters' familiarity with UMNO in uncertain economic times is also expected to favour the party, which was defeated in 2018 largely due to the multi-billion-dollar 1MDB corruption scandal that has landed former premier Najib Razak in jail.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)